DougLeary/DMTools/README.md

 Each generator consists of a small set of Blocks that contain tokens for building names, and a rule for applying the blocks.
 See names.json for sample generators.

 #### Block ####
 A string that starts with a 1-letter ID followed by a colon, and then a comma-separated list of name tokens.
 Example block that could represent the first part of a dwarven name: "A:Bor,Thon,Thon,Gron,...".
 Notice that "Thon" occurs more than once - this is to increase its odds of being picked.
-The block for the second part could be B:dar,don,gar,ial,olin...".
+The block for the second part of the name could be "B:dar,don,gar,ial,olin...".

 #### Rule ####
 A rule is a series of comma-separated steps for applying blocks.
 The rule for generating a name from blocks A and B here would have two steps: "A,B".
 This represents picking a token from block A and a token from block B, preserving capitalization.
 A sample result would be "Thonial".